techgrounds/techgrounds-timhubcloud/Final_Project/documentation/time_logs/week_01.md

 ## Daily report
-Read through the assignment and setup all files and tools needed for the project (Jira, .md for doccumentation, Visual Studio Code, Azure CLI)
+Read through the assignment and setup all files and tools needed for the project (Jira, .md for documentation, Visual Studio Code, Azure CLI)

 ## Obstacles
 No obstacles.